chezzycheddars/yixuan-sun-portfolio/README.md

 ## Goals

 - **Build innovative software solutions** that bridge the gap between complex logic and everyday utility.
-- **Deepen expertise in competitive STEM research**, with a focused aim on qualifying for elite programs such as **MIT PRIMES** to explore advanced mathematical theories.
+- **Deepen expertise in competitive STEM research**, deepening my expertise in STEM by intentionally choosing deep logical inquiry over standardized math competitions like the AMC.
+My core goal is to dedicate my time and energy to authentic academic research and qualify for elite programs such as **MIT PRIMES**.
+Through exploring advanced mathematical theories, I aim to evolve into an independent thinker with the capacity for professional-level research.
 - **Master additional programming paradigms**, expanding from creative 3D environments to high-performance algorithmic development.
 - **Achieve excellence in competitive swimming** by reaching the New England Championships while maintaining a rigorous and balanced academic growth.